Neural Methods for Amortized Inference: NEURAL LIKELIHOOD AND LIKELIHOOD-TO-EVIDENCE RATIO

-\entry{Gaussian mixture density network}{A Gaussian mixture conditional probability distribution, where the means, variances, and mixing coefficients are the outputs of neural networks that take the conditioning variable as input. }
+\begin{marginnote} \entry{Gaussian mixture density network}{A Gaussian mixture conditional probability distribution, where the means, variances, and mixing coefficients are the outputs of neural networks that take the conditioning variable as input. } \end{marginnote}